livewires/python/README.md

 ## Getting the sheets ##

-The worksheets are built by Travis CI, and a tarball is output [here](http://livewires-worksheets.s3.amazonaws.com/index.html).
+The worksheets are built by Travis CI, and a tarballs are output to the livewires-worksheet S3 bucket; a nice viewer for the contents is available [here](http://shrub.appspot.com/livewires-worksheets/?s=date:d).

 ## About the course ##